bshambaugh/Drupal7_Text_Field_to_Term_Reference_Field_phpvers/README.md

+Specific Instructions as used:

+1. Clone the repository (be sure the fields isp_column [text], ispcolumn [term reference], entity_type [text], and field_vie_reference_tags [term_reference]    exist in your content type)
+2. Change the username an password to thos appropriate to the database in each of the contained files.
+3. Change the text field name and the term reference field name to the appropriate values in each of the contained files.
+   (see the database with a tool like phpmyadmin to see that the tables and fields are the correct names) ..
+    In select_text_nid.php:
+    $text_field_name = 'isp_column';
+    $term_reference_field_name = 'field_ispcolumn';

+    or

+    $text_field_name = 'entity_type';
+    $term_reference_field_name = 'field_vie_reference_tags';
+4. In each PDO MySQL query change the dbname to be dbname={your_data_base_name}
+5. Run the script with php taxonomy-term-create.php
+6. Clear the Drupal cache with drush cache-clear all

+Discussions:

 This is a script to convert a Text Field to a Term Reference Field for Nodes of Specified Content Types.
 It was built for Drupal 7.

 Please Create a Content Type (bundle) containing a fields for the assigned names of the text_field_name and term_reference_field_name variables.